psoundarya/html5_tutorial/README.md

 # HTML5 tutorial

-Tutorial to learn HTML5, CSS3 &amp; javascript.
+Tutorial to learn HTML5, CSS3 &amp; javascript, AngularJs.
 This repository will include sample code and also a writeup on how to use.